Searching Latent Program Spaces: Background

-This definition requires that the program exactly replicates the output for each input in its specification.
-We denote \( F_m \) to represent the true function that generates the input-output pairs.
+A program \( f \in Y \) is considered to solve the task associated with \( X_m \) if it satisfies: $\forall j \in [1, n], \quad f(x_j^m) = y_j^m$.
+This definition requires that the program replicates the output for each input in the specification.
+We denote \( F_m \) to represent the true function that generates the I/O pairs.

-\paragraph{Program Synthesis Generalization.} In this work, we consider the problem where we are given a specification set of input-output examples generated by a program \( F_m \) (not necessarily constrained to a DSL), along with an additional input $x_{n+1}^{m}$:
+\paragraph{Program Synthesis Generalization.} We consider the problem of applying a learned program to a new input rather than explaining the specification.
+Given a set of input-output examples generated by a program \( F_m \) (not necessarily constrained to a DSL), along with an additional input \( x_{n+1}^{m} \),

-The goal is not to be able to explain the specification, but to apply the program shown in the specification to a new input example $x_{n+1}^{m}$, demonstrating generalization.
+The objective is to generalize from the provided examples and predict the corresponding output for \( x_{n+1}^{m} \).
 This can be done via induction or transduction~\citep{li2024combining}.
-If we do not limit the Kolmogorov complexity of programs~\citep{kolmogorov1965three,solomonoff1964formal}, we can find an explanation for any given specification whether or not it corresponds to the true program that underlies the specification.
-Evaluating generalization performance tests not only the ability to explain a specification but also to successfully infer the underlying program in its generality and apply it to a new input.
-This problem bears a resemblance to few-shot learning with the difference of having only one task.
-A recent problem posed in the Artificial Intelligence research community that falls under this formulation is the ARC dataset~\citep{chollet2019measureintelligence} that contains programs on 2D grids of 30x30 cells that can take any 10 colors.
+If we do not limit the Kolmogorov complexity of programs~\citep{kolmogorov1965three,solomonoff1964formal}, we can find an explanation for any given specification, whether or not it corresponds to the true program that underlies the specification.
+Evaluating generalization performance not only tests the ability to explain a specification but also whether it can successfully infer the underlying program in its generality and apply it to a new input.
+This problem bears a resemblance to few-shot learning, with the difference of having only one task.
+The ARC-AGI benchmark~\citep{chollet2019measureintelligence} falls under this program synthesis formulation.
+Each of its tasks is composed of input-output pairs represented as 2D grid of shape up to 30x30, whose cells can take any of 10 colors.

-\paragraph{Variational Auto-Encoders (VAEs)}~\citep{kingma2013auto} provide a framework for approximate Bayesian inference.
-Given i.i.d. samples $x$ from a dataset, the goal is to estimate the posterior $p(z|x)$, where $z$ represents a latent variable.
-Since directly computing this posterior is generally intractable, the evidence lower bound (ELBO) is introduced to approximate it.
-In this approach, a parameterized encoder $q_\phi(z|x)$ is used to approximate the true posterior distribution.